cloudacademypilot/sql-migration-prerequisites-lab/steps/4_assess-an-application's-data-access-layer-with-dma/documentation.md

     ![AzureMigrate](assets/jsonreport.jpg)

 8. Copy this JSON file to your local machine.
-You will need this file in next lab step for generating DMA assessment report.
+You will need this file in next step for generating DMA assessment report.

-## Assess an application's data access layer with Data Migration Assistant

 **Data Migration Assistant** enables assessing the queries identified in the application within the context of modernizing the database to Azure Data platform.

-1. Copy the JSON file, from your local to this DMA virtual machine, which you generated in the previous lab step.
+1. Connect to virtual machine starting with **DMA** if you're not connected.
+Copy the JSON file, from your local to this DMA virtual machine, which you generated in the previous step.

     ![DMA Assessment](assets/dmajson.jpg)